liquidctl/liquidctl/docs/kraken-x3-z3-2023-guide.md

 liquidctl will normalize and optimize this profile before pushing it to the Kraken.
 Adding `--verbose` will trace the final profile that is being applied.

+_New in git._<br>

+Adds support for NZXT Kraken 2023 Standard, Elite

 ## RGB lighting with LEDs